donspaces/djangoProject1/README.md

   - Basic calculator
   - Manage database
   - Media support
+  - File storage (The upper limit of file size is 1 GB)

   It also includes feature like searching through database.

 This project has an account system, log in is required.